 I think I finally figured it out.
 I think I felt the same way about Tikal as I did about the Grand Canyon.
 I just didn’t love it.
 I didn’t hate it either though.
 Maybe I don’t have this all figured out.
 It was my fourth and final ruin site.
 Maybe I was running out of ruin steam.
 That didn’t take long.
+After all, I did just see Coba, Tulum, and Cahal Pech within a week or so.

 I do think that if I was there by myself I would have liked it much less.
 It was quite an adventure though, and I enjoyed the way it happened.
 It all started with the idea to stay up all night for the early morning tour.
 Not sunrise early, but the right after sunrise tour.